 - Will show signs of separation and localized pushout/blowout if load behind exceed retaining strength

-- Water left unaddressed will dramatically shorten a wooden retaining walls life by rotting out the lower sections of the wall
+- Water left unaddressed will dramatically shorten a wood retaining walls life by rotting out the lower sections of the wall

 New retaining walls tend to be Allan block / Concrete option